OVERVIEW Subtilia Olivo

 The apartment Olivo is part of Villa Subtilia, an intact XVIth century farmhouse, set on the top of one of the rolling hills of the Murlo estate, affording spectacular views across the medieval castle of Antognolla and its 18 holes championship golf course.

-Subtilia is a generous and comfortable former farmhouse which has been divided into 3 beautifully decorated apartments and a separate B&B cottage for 2, offering the unique opportunity of living in the heart of a natural reserve surrounded by woods, olive trees and green valleys, while enjoying the comfort and the services of a 5 star resort.
+Subtilia is a generous and comfortable former farmhouse which has been divided into 3 beautifully decorated apartments, offering the unique opportunity of living in the heart of a natural reserve surrounded by woods, olive trees and green valleys, while enjoying the comfort and the services of a 5 star resort.

 Guests can swim in the sublime infinity pool, take walks through the nature reserve, visit the surrounding hilltop villages and cultural landmarks, relax under the shadow of an age-old tree or play a round of golf in the 18hole Robert Trent Jones Jr designed golf course of Antognolla (5min of the villa with a golf cart through a private path) or have a deliscious meal ath the Golf clubhouse restaurant.